Welcome to the writing site of M.J. Ortmeier. We’re juggling several projects.

 1. Mabel, 2.
 Alençon, this chapter has multiple pages, you have to scroll down 3.
 Travel and Shelter, 4.
 Chaos of 1047, 5.
 Knight Takes Bishop, 6.
 Ragnor’s Tale, 7.
 The Hunted, 8.
 Faith, 9.
 The Orchard of Eden, 10.
 Honored Guests.

-Of our full-length novels, Higher Minds is in the editing stage, Better Natures is a nearly completed first draft, The Shops on Cottonwood Street is a series that is just beginning development.
+Of our full-length novels, Higher Minds is in the querying stage, and Better Natures is a nearly completed first draft, The Shops on Cottonwood Street is a series that is just beginning development.
 These stories are all set in the universe of Mark and Jen Oberg.

 Talvas the Ogre and Mabel de Bellême are stories about people extracted from the larger story of the Normans.
 They were written as a way of understanding who they are and their place in the larger picture, but also to get them out of the main narrative.
 Their stories are just too interesting to edit out entirely.